 Semantics of features encoded in the interpreters are polluted with specifications that depend on a shared interaction among different language features.
-Consider for example an identifier reference of a WAE language using explicit and deferred semantics.
+Consider for example an identifier reference.
 Its implementation is polluted by the kind of semantics that are used by other language features.
-In an explicit semantics, identifier references are substituted away.
+In a substitution-based semantics, identifier references are substituted away.
 Hence, the semantics of a (unsubstituted) identifier reference produce an error.
-In case of deferred semantics (using an environment), references are looked up in a given environment.
-Despite these differences, in fact, both implementations return the value which is associated to identifiers: in the former case, it is an error and in the latter case a value from the environment.
+In case the semantics are defined with a store, references are looked up in a given store.
+Despite these differences, in fact, both implementations return the value which is associated to identifiers.
+In the former case, it is an error and in the latter case a value from the store.

 We encounter the same problem in function applications.
-Irrespective of an explicit or deferred semantics, a function application in essence binds the parameters of a function to its arguments, evaluates the body of a function, and removes the created bindings.
-However, the explicit semantics of function application substitute the formal parameter in the body of the function whereas in the deferred semantics of function application extend the environment, create a new binding and afterwards restore the environment again.
+Irrespective of a substitution or store semantics, a function application in essence binds the parameters of a function to its arguments, evaluates a function, and removes the binding.
+However, the semantics of function applications when specified in substitution, substitute the formal parameter in its body whereas with a store, it extends the store, creates a new binding and afterwards restores the store again.